mataghva/Footprint/README.md

 # README

 ![alt text](/app/assets/images/Site_Screenshot.JPG "Site Screenshot") Footprint is a website that users can find information about trails.
-It's a clone of original alltrails.com website.
+It's a clone of the original alltrails.com website.

 ## Features
-Users are able to:
+Users can:
-* Search trails by name, parks that trails are located in and location of trails on map.
+* Search trails by name, parks that trails are located in, and location of trails on the map.
-* Get information like length, elevation gain, difficulty of path and type of the trail.
+* Get information like length, elevation gain, the difficulty of path, and type of the trail.
 * See the original pictures of trails and the pictures that other users uploaded.
-* Post a review about their experience, upload picturs and rate the trail.
+* Post a review about their experience, upload pictures, and rate the trail.

 [Footprint Live](https://footprint-1.herokuapp.com/)